WizzyWu/js-aws-course-vue/README.md

 What was done:
 - Task 2.1 Manual Deployment
     * In the AWS Console created and configured an S3 bucket.
-    * Builded and manually uploaded the MyShop! app to the created S3 bucket.
+    * Built and manually uploaded the MyShop! app to the created S3 bucket.
 Checked.
     * Created a CloudFront distribution for my app.
 Checked.
 - Task 2.2 Automated Deployment
     * Added and configure serverless and serverless-finch plugins.